 Related: Does insurance cover older roofs?

 In many cases, it’s best to contact New View Roofing before reaching out to your insurance provider.
 We can quickly assess the damage, provide a roof repair estimate, and document visible roof conditions following the storm.
-We’ll provide detailed documentation and repair recommendations related to the condition of your roof.
+By contacting a roofing contractor first, you can obtain a professional evaluation of the roof’s condition and damage.

 After our team assesses your roof’s damage, it’s time to contact your insurance company.
 With our report in hand, you’ll be better prepared to provide your insurer with accurate information.